bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schmidt-otto.md

 * Schmidt had, like other members of the university, lived in Saratov during 1915-16 and it was only after the university returned to Kiev that he began his career as a university teacher.
 * On 14 July Schmidt was appointed as a clerk in the Ministry of Food but remained on the staff of Kiev University.
 * Schmidt was appointed as head of one of the divisions.
-* In March of the following year operations were moved from Petrograd to Moscow and Schmidt relocated to Moscow where his first son Vladimir Ottovich was born in March 1920.
 * However, in addition to these roles, Schmidt began to teach in secondary schools in 1920 and, in the same year, he was appointed as a lecturer at the Forestry Institute.
 * In 1921 Schmidt was appointed as director of the State Publishing House and under his leadership publishing of scientific journals and research monographs restarted.
 * This was a very large undertaking and, as well as enlisting numerous scientists and experts in the arts to write articles, Schmidt himself authored many articles over a period of many years.
-* As a child Schmidt had suffered from tuberculosis and, although he had made a good recovery, the illness recurred periodically.
 * We have already noted that Schmidt used the term 'special group' and given a definition above.
 * It is rather remarkable that we still have not reached the events of Schmidt's life for which he is best known today, namely his work as a scientist and explorer of the Russian and Siberian Arctic.
 * Clearly the Soviet Union was keen to establish a permanent presence in their newly annexed land but there was a reason why Schmidt was a good choice as far as the Soviet leadership was concerned.